Skip to content

 Background

-MP1B is a utility provided by IBM to analyze your IBM MQ environment’s performance.
-MP1B shows you your SMF performance data and allows you to roll it off platform to CSV files for further analysis.
+MP1B is a utility provided by IBM to help analyze IBM MQ for z/OS performance data.
+It reads MQ-related SMF records and can format them for review or export them to CSV for further analysis.

-MQSMF – a program for interpreting your own accounting and statistics data
+• MQSMF - a program for interpreting MQ accounting and statistics data

 I. Set up the local queue MP1B.TESTER

 II.
-Make sure settings are in place to record SMF data
+Make sure the queue manager is configured to record the SMF data you need

 III.
-Run JCL to record our SMF data
+Run JCL to generate and capture SMF data

 IV.
-Navigate the SMF data output to find performance problems in our queue
+Navigate the formatted SMF output to identify a performance issue

 Exercise

-1. MP1B has been installed on this environment, and you can find it by searching for the directory ZQS1.MP1B.JCL in the =3.4 data set search bar.
+1. MP1B has already been installed in this environment.
+You can find it by searching for the data set ZQS1.MP1B.JCL in ISPF option 3.4.

 Picture of z/OS data set search